-- Dont let a non-swimming adolescent into water greater than waste deep or let him attempt to compensate by relying on a floatation device to explore or join others in deeper water.
+- Don't let a non-swimming adolescent into water greater than waist deep or let him attempt to compensate by relying on a floatation device to explore or join others in deeper water.
 Danger, injury, and death can result.

-Adolescent swim parties are far safer and easier to schedule at a commercial life guarded pool and other water area.
+Adolescent swim parties are far safer and easier to schedule at a commercial lifeguarded pool and other water areas.
 The guards know the safety rules and routinely enforce them with adolescents day in and day out.

-Screening for alcohol or drug use and steering clear of water if their is usage is a necessary adult policing behavior.
+Screening for alcohol or drug use and steering clear of water if there is usage is a necessary adult policing behavior.

 - Adolescents should receive straight talk about water safety.
-Dont ever enter water alone.
-"Dont ever enter water with another adolescent without adult supervision.
+Don't ever enter the water alone.
+"Don't ever enter the water with another adolescent without adult supervision.
 If you do and something happens, there will be no one to save you

-- A adolescent can think he can swim better than he actually can, and not perceiving water depth or understanding the dangers of water currents or colder water temperatures.
+- An adolescent can think he can swim better than he actually can, and not perceiving water depth or understanding the dangers of water currents or colder water temperatures.

 - Encourage your teen to take swimming, diving, and water safety or rescue classes.
 This will give him or her